konsumer/pd-stuff/README.md

 # pure-data patches

-This is a random collection of puredata patches.
+This is my collection of puredata patches for general use.
 I use [purr-data](https://agraef.github.io/purr-data/) for easy setup/install, which you might need to get all the pd extensions.
 There is a `-help` patch for all of these.
 You can open this directly for an example, or later get a refresher on how to use it by adding the patch you want to your thing, then right-click and choosing "Help".

 ## scalegen